NVIDIA/TensorRT-Model-Optimizer/diffusers/quantization/README.md

 pip install -r requirements.txt
 ```

-## 8-bit TRT Engine Build Quick Start
+## 8-bit ONNX Export Quick Start

-You can run the following script to get the int8 or fp8 UNet engines built with default settings for SDXL, and then directly go to **Run End-to-end Stable Diffusion Pipeline with Model Optimizer Quantized Model and demoDiffusion** section to run E2E pipeline to generate images.
+You can run the following script to get the INT8 or FP8 UNet onnx model built with default settings for SDXL, and then directly go to **Build the TRT engine for the Quantized ONNX UNet** section to run E2E pipeline to generate images.

 ```sh
 bash build_sdxl_8bit_engine.sh --format {FORMAT} # FORMAT can be int8 or fp8